 Two winters ago, after a foot surgery that left me essentially bed-ridden for some weeks, I started experiencing spells of vertigo.

 It's not hard to describe what vertigo feels like—the world literally spins.
 But I suppose it's somewhat harder to understand what that means if you haven't experienced it yourself, since everyone I mentioned it to would interrogate me about the sensation—what does it really feel like?
 Are you spinning or is the room spinning?
 Do you feel dizzy?
 And so on.
 But there was no better description I could give.
-I'd tilt my head a certain way, usually while laying down in bed, and the spinning would commence.
+I'd tilt my head a certain way, usually while lying down in bed, and the spinning would commence.

 The feeling generally faded after one or two revolutions, but for some seconds afterward I'd be lightheaded and a little disoriented.
 Sometimes it was pleasant, like being tipsy without any of the other side effects consuming alcohol visits upon me.
 But other times it was an inconvenience and an annoyance, and I worried often that it would happen while I was doing something potentially dangerous, like driving.